wolf1128/03-office-queue/server/API.md

 # Office Queue Management Full API Specifications

-This document lists all the expected behaviors for the APIs for next-customer that compose the Office Queue Management application.
+This document lists all the expected behaviors for the APIs that compose the Office Queue Management application.

 # GET TICKET API Documentation